 What is a Roosting Perch?

-A roosting perch is somewhere the bird will be all night with his or her flock mates up close and personal, especially in the winter months!
+A roosting perch is somewhere the bird will be all night with their flock mates up close and personal, especially in the winter months!

 The subtle difference between perches and roosting perches is the amount of time a bird will spend on the perch.

 A general perch is somewhere to sit, have a quick nap, watch what’s going on, keep out of the way, etc. Examples would be the top of a gate, fence, barn rail, or similar.

-How High Does a Roost Need To Be?
+How High Does a Chicken Roosts Need To Be?

 Roosting perches should be around 1.5 – 3 feet high, depending on your flock.